After Wireless Technology, it’s Time for TVs: Samsung Wireless TV

 Well, unlike most wireless charging tech you know, there will be a wireless power transceiver that will settle behind the TV.
 This transceiver is magnetic and has a channel in the middle meant to accommodate a solenoid coil (actually the transceiver looks like a bar, and it lies horizontally).
 So, this transceiver acts as a power receiver that generates power supply to the TV via magnetic forces discharged by another wireless power transmitter.

-This means, the Samsung wireless TV will feature a wireless power transmitter which will be the source of power and its transceiver acts as the cord that transfers the power supply to the TV.
+This means that the Samsung wireless TV will feature a wireless power transmitter which will be the source of power and its transceiver acts as the cord that transfers the power supply to the TV.
 Sometimes last year (2018), Samsung filed copyright with the World Intellectual Property Office (WIPO) to produce wireless power transceivers and display apparatus.
 This copyright was accepted and published on February 28, 2019; thus, it is the method to power Samsung’s wireless TVs.

 How would this technology evolve?